-Kernel Extensions, sometimes referred to as KEXTs, provide developers the ability to load code dynamically into the macOS Kernel.
-This allows access to internal Kernel interfaces allowing complex apps to function properly.
-Examples of such apps may be virtualization applications and hypervisors such as Parallels or VMware Fusion.
+Kernel extensions, sometimes referred to as kexts, enable developers to load code dynamically into the macOS kernel.
+This provides access to internal kernel interfaces, allowing complex apps to function properly.
+Examples of such apps include virtualization applications and hypervisors such as Parallels or VMware Fusion.

-- Endpoint Security - Endpoint security clients, including Endpoint Detection and Response software and antivirus software, can now leverage the new EndpointSecurity API to monitor and even block system events to better conform with security policies and protect from potential malicious activity.
+- Endpoint Security: Endpoint security clients, including antivirus and endpoint detection and response software, can leverage the EndpointSecurity API to monitor and even block system events to better conform with security policies and protect from potential malicious activity.
 Learn more about Endpoint Security

-System Extensions can also be whitelisted using a separate configuration profile.
+System extensions can also be allowed using a separate configuration profile.

 Method 1: (Easier)